Off-the-job training

 You will dedicate around 20% of your working hours to your learning and development.
 This equates to around one day a week.
-The minimum amount of time spent must be 6 hours a week (for those working 30 hours a week or more).
+OneFile will show the hours that you need to complete and your progress towards the goal.

 What is off-the-job training?